LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 {% assign figtree_fig_num = current_fig_num %}

-After loading the MCC tree in FigTree, click on the "Trees" tab on the left-hand side, then select "Order nodes" while keeping the default ordering ("increasing").
+After loading the summarised tree in FigTree, click on the "Trees" tab on the left-hand side, then select "Order nodes" while keeping the default ordering ("increasing").
 In addition, check "Node Bars", choosing "height_95%_HPD" for